 They could also take this one step further by grouping reviews according to the services they offer:

 Using the review and tag widget can make it much easier to regularly update your site without having to come up with original new content.
 When set up properly, a steady stream of reviews is published on your site.

 Customer satisfaction surveys are great for understanding parents’ opinions on things like the curriculum structure and class options.
 Whether you run a tutoring franchise business or multi-location drama school, NPS and customer satisfaction surveys are essential for an operational understanding of what’s going well.

 6. Home Healthcare

 Reputation management tools give healthcare businesses like assisted living and nursing facilities the chance to better understand different opinions and perspectives by filtering and categorizing reviews.

 For instance, when it comes to at-home help, you may need to incorporate both the patient and adult children’s opinions on the quality of the care.
 Both parties may have views on whether the nurse was punctual and the overall experience.
-Using tools will help you more easily categorize and sort these different opinions.
+Using online reputation and Social Media tools will help you more easily categorize and sort these different opinions.

 Take a look how at how assisted living brand Right at Home makes sure to feature different perspectives:

 Effective reputation management can help take your franchise business to the next level.
 When done right, you can boost your appearance in search results, collect more customer feedback, improve business operations, as well as analyze more review data and trends.